Kyle Lowry: Player profile

-Lowry's tenacious playing style has often earned him comparisons to a pit bull or bulldog, with many citing his toughness, leadership, and instinct for winning plays on the court.
+Lowry's tenacious playing style, combined with his stocky physique, has often earned him comparisons to a pit bull or bulldog, with many citing his toughness, leadership, and instinct for winning plays on the court.
 Lowry's Villanova teammate Curtis Sumpter remembers "he was just so tough.
 He wasn't the flashy guy.
 He wasn't coming down to try and throw 150 crossovers and make all these fantastic moves.
 That wasn't his game.
 He was just so solid and able to read the defenses and make the pass at the right time and get guys in the right position to score."
 In 2014, Zach Lowe of Grantland wrote that Lowry "was probably the best point guard in the Eastern Conference from start to finish [of the 2013–14 season], raining off-the-bounce 3s, getting Toronto into its offense, toning down the wild gambles on defense, and using that stubby little body to draw more charges than anyone."

 Lowry is considered a strong rebounder for his position, as well as an elite defender.
 He holds the Toronto Raptors' franchise record for triple-doubles, as well as the most made three-point field goals in a season, for the 2013–14 season.